grahamwwilson/Resampler/README.md

 Integrate statistic choice for permutation test into the script.

 ## example6.cpp and run4.sh
 Change dataset names to be more generic and do data to data comparisons here.

+## example6.cpp and run5.sh
+Now also include permutation test for 1-d ECM KS test - more as a verification/validation of the permutation method in the context of a statistic with well known properties.